-Soil and Water Conservation Districts are allocated monies based on the identified level of agricultural-related nonpoint source pollution problems, the respective district’s BMP installation goals as demonstrated in the district annual strategy plan, and the district’s record of performance to affect BMP installation by cooperating farms (15A NCAC 06E.0103).
-Districts are responsible for targeting technical and financial assistance to facilitate BMP implementation on the identified critical areas (15A NCAC 06E.0108).
+Soil and Water Conservation Districts are allocated monies based on the identified level of agricultural-related nonpoint source pollution problems, the respective district’s BMP installation goals as demonstrated in the district annual strategy plan, and the district’s record of performance to affect BMP installation by cooperating farms (02 NCAC 59D.0103).
+Districts are responsible for targeting technical and financial assistance to facilitate BMP implementation on the identified critical areas (02 NCAC 59D.0108).

-The position of the Soil and Water Conservation Commission is that Districts are given authority under the North Carolina Administrative Rules (15A NCAC) to approve contracts on previously established operations that are causing a water quality problem (sediments, nutrients, chemicals, et al.) as a result of current activities related to agricultural activities.
+The position of the Soil and Water Conservation Commission is that Districts are given authority under the North Carolina Administrative Rules (02 NCAC) to approve contracts on previously established agricultural lands that are causing a water quality problem (sediments, nutrients, chemicals, et al.) as a result of current activities related to agricultural activities.
 Previously established operations are those that are established 3 or more years prior to the date of application for cost share assistance.
 For livestock operations, the three year period begins when animals are onsite.
 For cropland, the three year begins when the first crop is planted (seed in the ground).

 Districts are prohibited from approving: